 Ancient Empires is a play by Email game.
-It is based on a pre-Roman economy and each new position has a few villages with basic craft industry.
+It is based on a pre Roman economy and each Player position has a few villages with basic craft industry.
 Military units are 100 men strong and at the start of the game very basic and ill trained.
+Up to 12 player position feature on the map and the game is played till either an alliance of a single player controls most of the map.
+The survivors will then be graded on locations owned and put into order.
+This order will then be sent to all remaining players.
 The map covers many thousands of square miles and contains around 200 separate locations, many of them at sea.
 Naval and land forces are represented as well as production, transport, siege and command units.
-Many aspects contribute to successful play and just some of these include trading, logistics, diplomacy, assassination, planning, espionage, morale, strategy, communication, propaganda, military formations, sieges, naval combat and much more.
+Many aspects contribute to successful play and just some of these include: Successful trading, diplomacy, espionage, assassination, planning, logistics, morale, strategy, communication, propaganda, military formations, sieges, naval combat and much more.
 This game has a free play format that lets you try anything.
 Now is the time to take control of your Ancient Empire.